sukurcf/ObRocket/README.md

 Implemented 3 out of 4 coupons - **BOGO**, **APPL**, **CHMK**.
 Couldn't implement 4th coupon **APOM** as I couldn't understand the requirement clearly as there were no example cases in test cases.

+I thought of using database for storing items.
+But realised that it becomes much complex for this simple use case.

 ## Pre-requisites:
 1. Docker

 ## Steps to run.
-Run the commands in powershell.
+Run the commands in **powershell**.

 1. Build the docker image using the Dockerfile provided and following command: